At the last moment, a chance of rain enters the forecast for Halloween in Champaign-Urbana

 VENTURE OUT TO AN INDOOR OR DRIVE-THRU EVENT

-Take a drive past a pumpkin glow (check to confirm before heading out!) or one of our favorite spooky house displays, or head to an indoor trick-or-treating event where participants go inside for treats.
-We will feature a few events below that are happening today; check out our Halloween guide or our events calendar for more ideas.
+Take a drive past a pumpkin glow (check to confirm before heading out) or one of our favorite spooky house displays, or head to an indoor trick-or-treating event where participants go inside for treats.
+We will feature a few events below that are happening this weekend and Halloween day; check out our Halloween guide or our events calendar for more ideas, especially if you’re not bothered by cold.

 No Events